 Step 1: Talk to Your Doctor

 The first step is to talk to your own doctor.
 Most of the time, you have to ask your doctor for a palliative care referral to get palliative care services.
 Whether you are in the hospital or at home, a palliative care team can help you.
 Following are some tips to help you talk to your doctor:

 - Tell your doctor you are considering palliative care and ask what palliative services are available in your area.

 - Ask your doctor to explain your illness as well as past, current and future treatments and procedures.

 - Explain to your doctor what quality of life means to you.
-This list may include being able to spend time with loved ones, having pain and other distressing symptoms aggressively treated, the ability to make your own decisions for care and your preferred location of treatments (home vs. in the hospital).
+This list may include being able to spend time with loved ones; have your pain and other symptoms treated; have the ability to make your own decisions for care and where you want to be treated (home vs. in the hospital).

 - Be sure your doctor is aware of any personal, religious or cultural beliefs, values or practices that are important to consider in your care and treatment decisions.

 - If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.

 - Finally, at any point in your illness if you are experiencing symptoms and stress, ask your doctor for the palliative care referral!